tdilauro/Simplified-wiki/Library-Registry.md

 # Use cases

 The Cyrenius H. Booth Library serves the town of Newtown, Connecticut.
 This library is part of the Bibliomation consortium, which provides their ebook service.
 Someone from Newtown who comes into SimplyE and looks for 'their' library is likely to search for "Newtown", not "Cyrenius" or "Bibliomation".
+If they choose "find libraries near me" and the only result is called "Bibliomation" they are likely think their library is not on SimplyE.

 The 53rd Street Library is a branch of the New York Public Library.
 Someone who thinks of that branch as 'their' library will probably go into SimplyE and search for "NYPL" to find "their" library.
 They're probably not going to search for "53rd Street" or "New York Public Library".
+If they choose "find libraries near me" they will expect to see "New York Public Library", not "53rd street", "Columbus Library", "Mid-Manhattan Library", etc.

 The Internet Archive's Open Library is open to everyone with Internet access, but relatively few people will open up SimplyE looking for it.